willow-ahrens/symmetry-benchmarks/README.md

 These experiments require at least 24GB of memory and 4GB disk space.
 A network connection is required to download the matrix datasets.

-We benchmark on an Intel Xeon E5-2695 v2 @ 2.40GHz, and our benchmarks run well on Apple M2.
+We benchmark on an Intel Xeon CPU E5-2680 v3 running at 2.50GHz, and our benchmarks run well on Apple M2.

 ## Software dependencies